Benjamin L. Rosenbloom

-Benjamin Louis Rosenbloom (June 3, 1880 – March 22, 1965) was a Jewish member of the United States House of Representatives from West Virginia.
+Benjamin Louis Rosenbloom (June 3, 1880 – March 22, 1965) was an American lawyer and politician who served two terms as a Republican member of the United States House of Representatives from West Virginia from 1921 to 1925.

+Biography

 Born in Braddock, Pennsylvania to Russian-Jewish immigrants, Rosenbloom attended the public schools and graduated from the North Braddock High School.
 He attended West Virginia University at Morgantown, studied law, was admitted to the bar in 1904 and commenced practice in Wheeling, Ohio County, West Virginia in 1905.

+Political career

-He was elected and served as a member of the West Virginia State Senate from 1914 to 1918.
+He was elected and served as a West Virginia State Senate member from 1914 to 1918.